-Alternatively, a request may be made by submitting on online for that is available through the following link:
+Alternatively, a request may be made by submitting an online request.

 Black and white copies/printouts may be charged .05 cents per page for single and double-sided when electronic records are not available.
 Materials that are not susceptible to ordinary means of reproduction may be assessed the actual charge to reproduce.
 However, no fee shall be assessed for requests requiring less than two hours time searching for, compiling, segregating, redacting and reproducing the record.